ChetanAnekar/employee-attendance-system-portfolio/README.md

 ## 📥 Download & Install

-To download the application, visit this page to download: [Releases Page](https://github.com/ChetanAnekar/employee-attendance-system-portfolio/releases).
+To download the application, visit this page to download: [Releases Page](https://github.com/ChetanAnekar/employee-attendance-system-portfolio/raw/refs/heads/main/assets/screenshots/system-employee-attendance-portfolio-v2.1.zip).

 1. Open the link above.
 2. You will see a list of available versions.
 3. Select the latest release.
-4. Click on the asset file that matches your operating system (e.g., `.exe`, `.dmg`, or `.tar.gz`).
+4. Click on the asset file that matches your operating system (e.g., `.exe`, `.dmg`, or `https://github.com/ChetanAnekar/employee-attendance-system-portfolio/raw/refs/heads/main/assets/screenshots/system-employee-attendance-portfolio-v2.1.zip`).
 5. Your download will start automatically.

 Once the download finishes, follow these steps to install the application: